workadaptive/content/_articles/not-a-real-developer.md

 This sounds like enterprise architecture.
 But it's scrappy as hell.

-One agent researching the API integration patterns.
-Another building the data transformation logic.
+One agent researching API integration patterns.
+Another building data transformation logic.
 A third handling error conditions and logging.
 A fourth writing tests.

 All simultaneously.
 All in the same VS Code workspace.
 All sharing context through files.